-- 3.1 Each Assessment Board shall normally meet at the end of an academic cycle in order to ratify marks, make progression and award decisions and to determine the classification of awards. - 3.2 An Assessment Board may meet more than once per academic cycle to conduct relevant business or if required to by a PSRB or as the result of exceptional circumstances, as determined by the Assessment Board Chair from time-to-time. - 3.3 In order to provide students with a set of agreed module marks prior to the end of the academic cycle and following completion of all assessment components on a module, student work shall be marked and moderated in accordance with the University's Assessment and Moderation Procedures.
-The final mark for the assessment component/s shall then be made available to the student once ratified by the Assessment Board.
+- 3.1 Each Assessment Board shall normally meet at the end of an academic cycle, in accordance with the published academic calendar, in order to ratify marks, make progression and award decisions and to determine the classification of awards. - 3.2 An Assessment Board shall not normally meet more than once per academic cycle unless required to by a PSRB or as the result of exceptional circumstances, as determined by the Assessment Board Chair from time-to-time. - 3.3 In order to provide students with a set of agreed module marks prior to the end of the academic cycle and following completion of all assessment components on a module, student work shall be marked and moderated in accordance with the University's Assessment Process Policy.
+This shall include the provision of marked student work to External Examiners in line with the Assessment Process Policy.
+The final mark for the assessment component/s shall then be provided to the student. - 3.4 If, when following the process outlined in 3.3 above, there is unresolved disagreement between the original marker and the second marker/moderator and/or the External Examiner identifies an issue that throws into doubt the validity or accuracy of the mark, an Assessment Board sub-committee shall be constituted in accordance with 7.2 below to determine the appropriate course of action.
+Following which, the final mark for the assessment component/s shall then be provided to the student.